wgrahamb/modelingLibrary/README.md

      - Maybe?
 I'm leaning toward porting ROCKET6G instead.
 - PY_5DOF_MOCK_HELLFIRE
      - Navigator:
-          - INS and GPS from Zipfel, not sure which project yet.
+          - INS (ADS6) and GPS (not sure which project) from Zipfel.
           - Kalman Filter (from Zipfel) to pair with it after finished working through examples.
 See filters.py in pythonFunctions.
-     - Axial Forces:
+     - Axial Forces: (Make aerodynamics its own class within dynamics.)
           - Use bookmarked article to model the drag.
           - Using final project from MAE540, design a real rocket motor.
 - PY_6DOF_70MM_ROCKET